microsoft/live-share/docs/quickstart/join.md

 ### 5. Collaborate!

 That's it!!
 In a few moments you'll be connected to your colleague's collaboration session.
+By default the host will auto-accept people that join, but if the host is setup to [require guest approval](../reference/security.md#requiring-guest-approval) you will see the status bar / join dialog mention that Live Share is waiting on the host to approve your request to join.

+> **Tip:** Want to understand the security implications of some of Live Share's features and how to better lock down access?
+Check out the [security](../reference/security.md) article.

 Here's a few things to try out:

 1. Move around the project independently and make some edits
 2. Check out working intellisense for JavaScript, TypeScript, and/or C# code